 Trauma Model Therapy, Colin Ross Book Study (12 CEUs)

-Home study course to earn 12 NBCC approved Masters Level professional CEUs (LCSW, LMHC, LMFT, LPC, etc.) and 12 EMDRIA CEUs
+This Home Study Program is based upon the book as the primary text and offers an opportunity to earn 12 NBCC approved Masters Level professional CEUs (LCSW, LMHC, LMFT, LPC, etc.) and 12 EMDRIA CEUs for completion of the book-based learning.

 Trauma Model Therapy: A Treatment Approach for Trauma, Dissociation and Complex Comorbidity